-- From the Start screen, select HP Support Assistant. - Click Updates and tune-ups, and then click Check for HP updates now.

-At the download area, follow these steps:

-- 3. Identify the most recent BIOS update and compare it to the BIOS version currently installed on your computer.
+- 1. From the Start screen, select the HP Support Assistant app. - 2.
+Select Updates and tune-ups, and then select Check for HP updates now. - 3.
+Follow the on-screen instructions. - 4.
+At the download area, follow these steps: - a.
+Identify the most recent BIOS update and compare it to the BIOS version currently installed on your computer.
 Make a note of the date, name, or other identifier.
-You may need this - Follow the on-screen instructions to download your selection to the hard drive.
+You may need this information to locate the update later, after it has been downloaded to your hard drive. - b.
+Follow the on-screen instructions to download your selection to the hard drive.